Book Online With:

 Call Rosh Maternal & Fetal Medicine in NYC

 Wondering which postpartum birth control would be good for you?
-Talk to our team by phone or book an appointment online to get started.
-Call one of our six convenient NYC locations or schedule a video consultation online today about IUD for birth control.
-They’ve helped thousands of women.
-Come visit your NYC OBGYN.
+Talk to our team at Rosh Maternal & Fetal Medicine by phone or book an appointment online to get started.
+Call one of our six convenient NYC locations or schedule a video consultation online today about IUDs for birth control.